ebialais/AllezCine/README.md

 # AllezCiné

-This is a new groups project based on the The Movie db’s site.
+At 3 months of training at Becode, this is a new groups project based on the The Movie db’s site.
 The Movie Database (TMDb) is a community built movie and TV database.
 Every piece of data has been added by a community dating back to 2008.
 TMDb's strong international focus and breadth of data is largely unmatched.

 *Tags: films, movie, TV, community, popular…*